naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 %Scruffy gets out of the car then sits on the road.

-Eris Annoyed: Even he has given up...
+Eris Annoyed: Wow.
+Even he has given up...

 %Scruffy slowly levitates above the road and starts making engine noises.